mklabs/grunt-plugins/readme.md

 to setup a variety of scaffolding use case.
 It'll also scan the `~/.grunt/tasks/init` folder to lookup any valid templates.

-I'll be using this repo to manage my collection of grunt custom tasks, and scaffolding templates.
+I'll be using this repo to manage my collection of grunt custom tasks and scaffolding templates.